harvester/harvester/enhancements/20220530-vxlan-enhancement.md

 ```
 (1) Install Host Harvester Cluster, wait for it's ready
-(2) Create VLAN network on second NIC, say VLAN 5, IP DHCP from provider network, CIDR e.g. 192.168.5.0/24
+(2) Create one second network on a dedicated NIC/a group of bonded NICs (different from the management NIC), IP addresses are static set/dynamic provisioned by DHCP from provider network, CIDR e.g. 192.168.5.0/24

-(3) Create VxLAN network on top of VLAN, say VxLAN 1, based on VLAN 5,  set CIDR, e.g. 10.0.0.0/8
+(3) Create one VxLAN overlay network on top of the second network, say VxLAN 1, the overlay network CIDR, e.g. 10.0.0.0/8
      VxLAN Local IP and remote peers in each NODE are fetched from APIServer.
      Related VxLAN L3 Gateway and NAT are also deployed.

-(4) Create a VNI, say 100, set CIDR, e.g. 10.99.100.0/24
+(4) Create one VNI, say 100, CIDR e.g. 10.99.100.0/24
      VxLAN 1, VNI 100, the VxLAN tunnel in each NODE are established, each node has a VTEP instance, say vxlan_1_100
-(5) Create a group of VMs, say vmg_1, the CNI is binded to VNI 100
+(5) Create one group of VMs, say vmg_1, the CNI is binded to VNI 100
      each vxlan_1_100 will have related forwarding db (MAC address of VM, local port/remote VTEP IP)
      selecting head end replication
      add MAC 00.00.00.00.00.00 for each remote peer, for BUM packet processing
      VM--VM communication is ready
-(6) Provision a guest k8s cluster, cluster_1 in vmg_1
+(6) Provision one guest k8s cluster, cluster_1 in vmg_1
-(7) Add a LB/VIP for cluster_1 (10.99.100.99), a corresponding VIP is allocated in provider network, 192.168.5.99
+(7) Add one LB/VIP for cluster_1 (10.99.100.99), a corresponding VIP is allocated in provider network, 192.168.5.99
      cluster_1 is able to communicate with provider network